 Simply put this would take 2 minutes a test as you cannot properly test an item quicker than this unless you are cutting corners.
 8 items =16 minutes which would be 30 items an hour

 - Scenario C

 We often go to previously tested premises and it could be either scenario A or B and the previous tester would have tested the whole office (100 items for example) in an hour, funnily enough they generally use their iPhone to test everything by flashing it over the appliance.

 Testing an appliance every 6 seconds is impressive, It would possibly take most of the general population more than 6 seconds to shut down the screen of there PC, so its one hell of a magic trick.

 The point of this post is

-If your PAT tester spending less than 30 seconds to test an appliance that is unplugged, molded plug, cleaned, led out and completely accessible… Then alarm bells should be ringing loud and clear… At 30 seconds they would be setting some sort of record, with sweat running down their brows and fingers Jimmy Hendrix would be proud off.
+If your PAT tester is spending less than 30 seconds to test an appliance that is unplugged, molded plug, cleaned, lead out and completely accessible… Then alarm bells should be ringing loud and clear… At 30 seconds they would be setting some sort of record, with sweat running down their brows and fingers Jimmy Hendrix would be proud off.